 A tour to explore a region of sprawling vineyards, rolling hills, charming old cities, masterpieces of art and gourmandise.
-Visit magnificent Florence, the “Cradle of the Renaissance”, Siena, famous for the Palio horse race, the Chianti area, Montepulciano and Montalcino, known all over the world for their prestigious wines and San Gimignano with its tall towers.
+Visit magnificent Florence, the “Cradle of the Renaissance”, Siena, famous for the Palio horse race, the Chianti area, Montepulciano and Montalcino, known worldwide for their prestigious wines and San Gimignano with its tall towers.
 Visit wineries and cellars, sample excellent wines, rare cold cuts, Pecorino cheese and olive oil and shop for delicacies in the many food shops.

-During your holiday you will have the unique chance of sampling several Slow Food Presidia products – high-quality, traditional foods and beverages at risk of “extinction” – and other local delicacies from Slow Food recommended quality producers of food, wine and one of Florence’s oldest ice cream parlours – Perché no!
+During your holiday, you will have the unique chance to sample several Slow Food Presidia products – high-quality, traditional foods and beverages at risk of “extinction” – and other local delicacies from Slow Food’s recommended quality producers of food, wine and one of Florence’s oldest ice cream parlours – Perché no!
 (Translated Why not?!).
 You will also have a chance to taste delicious, authentic dishes of the regional cuisine when eating at restaurants selected from the Slow Food in the Osterie d’Italia guide – small trattorie that still use fresh, local produce and traditional recipes for their dishes.
-You will also sample wines and/or local typical products at wineries, bakeries, pastry shops, fresh produce markets and more in Montepulciano and Montalcino vineyards
+You will also sample wines and/or local typical products at wineries, bakeries, pastry shops, fresh produce markets and more in Montepulciano and Montalcino vineyards.

 The tour is not just about food and drink, however, as it also takes in historic monuments, works of art, churches and natural landscapes of the region – from Florence to Siena, San Gimignano, a UNESCO World Heritage site, with its wonderful medieval towers and the San Gimignano 1300 Museum to Pienza, the perfect example of a renaissance city, famous for its Pecorino cheese.
 All surrounded by the beautiful hills and vineyards of Chianti and Tuscany.